svenstaro/qemu-espressif-docker/README.md

 # espressif-qemu-docker
-A container image containing a espressif-qemu
+A container image containing espressif-qemu

 See also https://github.com/espressif/qemu/wiki